ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 > Coming soon...

 ## :sparkles: Acknowledgement
-We express great gratitude for all the researchers' contributions to the **model inversion** community.
+We express great gratitude for all the researchers' contributions to the **Model Inversion** community.

 In particular, we thank the authors of [PLGMI](https://github.com/LetheSec/PLG-MI-Attack) for their high-quality codes for datasets, metrics, and three attack methods.
 It's their great devotion that helps us make **MIA** better!